-- Conducted over 400 hours of professional development, reaching over 1,800 teachers, principals, and district leaders. - Provided customized professional development on Measures of Academic Progress (MAP) to over total of 1,100 participants via district wide and school-based trainings. - Led over 60 hours of differentiated Educator Value Added Assessment System (EVAAS) training for teachers and administrators, and provided just-in-time EVAAS Roster Verification support. - Facilitated 3-day Instructional Planning Approach (IPA) trainings for twenty (20) School Leadership Teams, totaling over one-hundred and fifty (150) school and teacher leaders.
+- Conducted over 400 hours of professional development, reaching over 1,800 teachers, principals, and district leaders. - Provided customized professional development on Measures of Academic Progress (MAP) to over total of 1,100 participants via district wide and school-based trainings. - Led over 60 hours of differentiated Educator Value Added Assessment System (EVAAS) training for teachers and administrators and provided just-in-time EVAAS Roster Verification support. - Facilitated 3-day Instructional Planning Approach (IPA) trainings for twenty (20) School Leadership Teams, totaling over one-hundred and fifty (150) school and teacher leaders. - The majority of principals were satisfied or very satisfied with our responsiveness (97%), the timeliness of our responses (93%), and our ability to help them solve problems (96%).